-(r) Convenience translation
+(v) Convenience translation

 The consolidated financial statements are stated in CNY.
-The translation of amounts from CNY into US\$ is included solely for the convenience of the readers and has been made at the rate of exchange quoted by UKForex on December 31, 2017 of US\$1.00 = CNY6.5067.
-No representation is made that the CNY amounts could have been, or could be, converted into US\$ at that rate on December 31, 2017 or at any other date.
+The translation of amounts from CNY into US\$ is supplementary information and is included solely for the convenience of the readers and has been made at the rate of exchange quoted by UKForex on December 31, 2018 of US1.00 = CNY6.8785.
+No representation is made that the CNY amounts could have been, or could be, converted into US\$ at that rate on December 31, 2018 or at any other date.

-(s) Provisions
+(w) Provisions